thegooddocsproject/request-for-comment/RFC-015-Chronologue.md

 ## Decisions deferred

 {This section is option and is where you can list decisions that won't be resolved by this RFC, but which should be raised at a later time.}

+-   Feedback channel for content (Reason: This should be unified across the sites we maintain?)

 ## Feedback